j46-txt/CaFE/README.md

 ## How to Run and Test

-You can run and test this application locally on your own computer by following these step-by-step steps:
+You can run and test this application locally on your own computer by following these steps:

 ### Prerequisites
 Before starting, make sure you have **Python** installed on your system.
 If you do not have it, you can download and install it from the official website (python.org).